GitAd7/api/README.md

-This repo is created by mistake, when I was learning using git and github.
-So, you can ignore this repo and can have a look at the other repo I have created.
-Thanks
+This repo contains the work I have done in Kaggle competition, the notebook here only contains code and not the dataset.
+For Dataset you have to llok on kaggle.